holoviz/panel/doc/developer_guide/index.md

 ## Preliminaries

-### Knowledge of contributing to Open Source
+### Basic understanding of how to contribute to Open Source

-A basic understanding of how to contribute to Open Source.
-If you don't have that please study one or more of the below resources.
+If this is your first open source contribution, please study one or more of the below resources.

 - [How to Get Started with Contributing to Open Source | Video](https://youtu.be/RGd5cOXpCQw)